Washington, Connecticut: Notable people

+Culture

+Popular seasonal events include the Harvest Festival in October, and Holiday in the Depot in December.

+Washington Loyal Orange Lodge is a Protestant fraternity that commemorates Ulster Scots and Orange heritage.
+It is governed by the Grand Orange Lodge of America.

 In popular culture

 Television writer/producer Amy Sherman-Palladino used a trip to Washington Depot and the Mayflower Inn with her husband Daniel as the inspiration and basis for the fictional town of Stars Hollow seen in her television series Gilmore Girls, along with Lorelai Gilmore's workplace, the Independence Inn.
 A Gilmore Girls fan festival took place in the town in October 2016, in anticipation of the series' Netflix revival.

 Portions of the 1981 horror movie Friday the 13th, Part 2, were filmed in New Preston.

 Author Stuart Woods' principal character Stone Barrington had a house in Washington and often ate at the Mayflower Inn.
 He drives from Manhattan to Washington in numerous novels.